Designing for short term rental

 Living areas

-If your home sleeps six, then you better be able to seat six comfortably in the living area.
+If your home sleeps six, then you need to seat six comfortably in the living area.
 Easy wear rugs (think indoor/outdoor) or even washable rugs in the living space pulled together all the colours throughout the lake house.

 Slipcovers on your sofas means that you don’t get too concerned if something is spilled.
 The leather ottoman is perfect for putting up feet and relaxing which was the point of this lake side rental.
 Even cushion covers could be swapped out easily if one becomes stained.